-30, 2008 30 200 nine whether the payments were properly supported by time ets that: 1) Signed by the student and certified by the responsible official; 2) Reflect the actual hours worked by the students.
-NOTE : The student cannot be compensated for such items as paid sick leave, vacation pay, holiday pay, or travel for athletic purposes.
-If the time sheets consistently show the maximum hours authorized, the auditor should inquire about the institution's policy relating to the payment for sick leave, vacation pay, etc. recij or r nine the manner in which CWS payments are distributed to pients.
-In any instances in which the checks are not distributed nailed directly to the student but are given to a department letic, art, etc.) for further distribution to the recipient: 1) 2) Determine how the department makes such distribution; Examine records to determine whether the department (athletic, art, etc.) is shown as a second endorsement.
+FYE June 30, 2014 FYE June 30, 2015 F. Determine whether the payments were properly supported by time sheets that: Signed by the student and certified by the responsible official; 2) Reflect the actual hours worked by the students.
+NOTE: The student cannot be compensated for such items as paid sick leave, vacation pay, holiday pay, or travel for athletic purposes.
+If the time sheets consistently show the maximum hours authorized, the auditor should inquire about the institution's policy relating to the payment for sick leave, vacation pay, etc. G. Determine the manner in which CWS payments are distributed to recipients.
+In any instances in which the checks are not distributed or mailed direct but are given to a department (athletic, art, etc.) for further distribution to the recipient: Determine how the department makes such distribution; Examine records to determine whether the department (athletic, art, etc.) is shown as a second endorsement.
 If so, determine the reason.
-(NOTE : The auditor should be alert for any unusual second endorsements and determine they are not improper.) nine whether the individual earnings record for each student cted reflect: 1) 2) The proper hourly rate to be paid.
-The hours worked and paid under the Work Study Program were within the limitations, i.e., no more than 40 hours per week; 3) Deductions were properly and correctly computed (such as withholding taxes, state and local taxes, FICA, etc.).
-NOTE : Neither the Federal nor the required matching funds can be used to pay the employer's contribution to retirement, workmen's compensation, social security or any other welfare or insurance program.
-FYE June 30, 2008 FY Ju 30 20
+(NOTE: The auditor should be alert for any unusual second endorsements which come to his/her attention and satisfy him/herself that they are not improper.)
+H. Determine whether the individual earnings record for each student selected reflect: The proper hourly rate to be paid.
+The hours worked and paid under the Work Study Program were within the limitations, i.e., no more than 40 hours per week; Deductions were properly and correctly computed (such as withholding taxes, state and local taxes, FICA, etc.).
+NOTE: Neither the Federal nor the required matching funds can be used to pay the employer's contribution to retirement, workmen's compensation, social security or any other welfare or insurance program.

-I. Determine whether the records evidencing payment of wages were: Identified to the CWS Program (if no separate checking account is maintained); Made out to the individual student employee; Authorized by the properly designated official of the institution; Endorsed, if necessary, by the indicated payee; For the same amount reflected on the payroll voucher.
+FYE June 30, 2014 FYE June 30, 2015 Determine whether the records evidencing payment of wages were: Identified to the CWS Program (if no separate checking account is maintained); Made out to the individual student employee; Authorized by the properly designated official of the institution; Endorsed, if necessary, by the indicated payee; For the same amount reflected on the payroll voucher.
 NOTE: If canceled checks are not available, other acceptable proof of payment should be on file.
-When considered necessary (e.g. weak internal controls) attend a payroll payoff and observe the controls in payroll disbursement procedures.
+J. When considered necessary (e.g. weak internal controls) attend a payroll payoff and observe the controls in payroll disbursement procedures.
 Compare the payroll voucher totals with the general ledger control account.
-Any differences should be reconciled and explained.
-V. Award Payments From those student files selected in Audit Step II-C, determine for all students receiving aid under the Colorado: Student Grant Program Merit Award Program Governor's Opportunity Scholarship CLEAP & SLEAP A. that annual award limitations have not been exceeded; B. that amounts paid do not exceed awards; C. that Federal and State match are proper, where applicable.
+Any differences should be reconciled and explained. v.
+Award Payments From those student files selected in Audit Step II-C, determine for all students receiving aid under the Colorado: Student Grant Program Merit Award Program Governor's Opportunity Scholarship CLEAP & SLEAP A. that annual award limitations have not been exceeded; B. that amounts paid do not exceed awards; C. that Federal and State match are proper, where applicable.
 VI.
 Accounting, Recordkeeping, and Reporting Accounting and record keeping activities are required to create accurate records of the use made of funds and of the basis for decisions.
 Such records are needed for documentation, for audit purposes, for planning, and for guidance to new or replacement personnel.
 Records must be retained by the institutions until they have been audited or for five years, whichever occurs first.
-FYE June 30, 2008 FYE June 30, 2009